jhpyle/docassemble/_docs/functions.md

 key in [Redis]; it uniquely identifies a snapshot within the interview session.

-If you do not what the interview snapshot (or snapshots) to be deleted when the session is deleted, call `store_variables_snapshot()` with `persistent=True`.
+If you do not want the interview snapshot (or snapshots) to be deleted when the session is deleted, call `store_variables_snapshot(persistent=True)`.
 Note that this means that if a user restarts an interview session, the user may have multiple sessions in [JSON] data table.

-By default, `store_variables_snapshot()` does not save the "internal" portion of the interview answers; this is a data structure under the `_internal` key that **docassemble** reserves for internal use.
-The structure is not documented and the structure may change at any time, but you are welcome to use it at your own risk.
+By default, `store_variables_snapshot()` does not save the "internal" portion of the interview answers; this is a data structure under the `_internal` key that **docassemble** uses internally.
+(The data structure is not documented and the design may change at any time, but you are welcome to use it at your own risk.)
 If you want to include the `_internal` data in the [JSON] snapshot, call `store_variables_snapshot()` with `include_internal=True`.

-You can save something other than the interview answers with `store_variables_snapshot()` by setting the optional keyword parameter `data`.
-You can set `data` to a Python data structure, and it will be serialized to [JSON] and stored in place of the data structure representing the interview answers.
+`store_variables_snapshot()` can store something other than the interview answers if you set the optional keyword parameter `data`.
+You can set `data` to any Python data structure, and it will be serialized to [JSON] and stored in place of the data structure representing the interview answers.

-While the example above shows how the [JSON] data table can be queried from within an interview, it is anticipated that you will find it most useful to query the data tables from outside of **docassemble**.
-You can set up your server to use an external SQL database, and then query the `jsonstorage` table using the credentials for the **docassemble** SQL database.
-However, there are a lot of other tables in this database, and it may be preferable to use a separate database for [JSON] snapshots.
-If you define a [`variables snapshot db`] in your [Configuration], a `jsonstorage` table will be created in that database, and `store_variables_snapshot()` and `variables_snapshot_connection()` will use this database instead of the default **docassemble** database.
+While the example above shows how the [JSON] data table can be queried from within an interview, you will probably find that it is easiest to query the data tables from outside of **docassemble**.
+You can set up your server's [`db`] configuration to use an external SQL database, and then query the `jsonstorage` table in that database using the credentials for the **docassemble** SQL database.
+However, there are many other tables in this database, and it may be preferable to use a separate database for [JSON] snapshots.
+If you define a [`variables snapshot db`] in your [Configuration], a `jsonstorage` table will be created in the referenced database, and `store_variables_snapshot()` and `variables_snapshot_connection()` will use this database instead of the default **docassemble** database.

-The columns in the `jsonstorage` table as as follows.
+The columns in the `jsonstorage` table are as follows.

 * `id` - a unique integer ID for the row
 * `filename` - the YAML filename of the interview